videojs/blog/source/_drafts/Feature-Spotlight-Advanced-Plugins.md

   github: 'misteroneill'
 tags:
   - plugins
+  - video.js 6.0
 ---

+{% pullquote %}
-> **Note:** Advanced plugins are being introduced in Video.js 6.0 and are only supported from that version forward.
+**Note:** Advanced plugins are being introduced in Video.js 6.0 and are only supported from that version forward.
+{% endpullquote %}

 If you've been a Video.js user for a while, you're likely familiar with the concept of plugins: functions that become methods of any player you create.
 If you're not familiar with Video.js plugins, we have a comprehensive [plugins guide][plugins-guide] available.